 The minor will help students develop the following skills:

-- Interpersonal Skills – collaboration, communication, ethical decision-making, project management
+- Interpersonal Skills: communication, collaboration, ethical decision making, and management

-- Conceptual Skills – systems-level knowledge, thinking, analysis and integration involving the global grand challenges
+- Conceptual Skills: systems-level thinking and analysis involving the global grand challenges

 - CEE 4350: Environmental Technology in the Developing World (3 hrs)

 - CEE 4803C*: Construction Management & Megaprojects (3 hrs)

 - CEE 4803D*: International Disaster Reconnaissance Studies (3 hrs)

 - CEE 4803E*: Sustainable Transportation Abroad (3 hrs)